 She was Ecologist with the Snowy Mountains Hydroelectric Authority in the 1950s, but left amid conflicts over policy towards development and future erosion.

 She was appointed Botanist at the Canberra Botanic Gardens (now Australian National Botanic Gardens), Australian Capital Territory, in June 1960, succeeding Erwin Gauba.
-When she joined Canberra, she negotiated the use of a wooden hut in the Kosciusko State Park, called 'Happy Jack's Hut', as an alpine field collecting station.
+When she joined the Gardens, she negotiated the continuing use of a wooden hut in the Kosciusko State Park, called 'Happy Jack's Hut', as an alpine field collecting station.
 It thereafter became known as Dr Phillips' Hut.

 She was largely responsible for a major acceleration in the development of the herbarium (CBG) and for devising a rigorous cross-referencing system tying the living collections to vouchers in the herbarium.
 She collected widely, both for living collections and herbarium purposes, in southern, eastern and western Australia.

-She retired under unfortunate circumstances in December 1973 at the age of 56 due to problems with alcohol and performance.
+She retired from the Canberra Botanic Gardens under unfortunate circumstances in December 1973 at the age of 56 due to problems with alcohol and performance.
 She died in Kenmore Mental Hospital, Goulburn, in 1977.

 Most of her collections were lodged in CBG, now transferred to CANB.

 Read her views on the Canberra Botanic Gardens and it's Herbarium here.